 Ohio National Guard Event Strengthens Employer-Employee Relationships

-I recently had the privilege of attending the Joint Employer Event at the Mansfield Air National Guard Base in Mansfield, Ohio.
-Representatives from Ohio companies who employ veterans were invited to spend the day with the members of the Ohio National Guard service members in order to better understand the commitments they make to their careers, and the challenges they face in the job market.
+I recently had the privilege of attending the Joint Employer Event at the Mansfield Air National Guard base in Mansfield, Ohio.
+Representatives from Ohio companies who employ veterans were invited to spend the day with the members of the Ohio National Guard service members to better understand the commitments they make to their careers and the challenges they face in the job market.

 We were offered rides on various military vehicles, including a Humvee, and were given an opportunity to chat with some of the service members.
 Later, we watched demonstrations of some of the tactical equipment and listened to a presentation about the Red Horse squadrons.
 The day culminated with a ride in a Chinook helicopter!